Explosion, injuries in high-rise building in Germany – DW – 05/11/2023

 First reports suggest major mobilization

-Initial dispatches from reporters and photographers in the region pointed to a major police mobilization with multiple rescue helicopters and specialist teams dispatched.
+Initial dispatches from reporters and photographers in the region pointed to a major police mobilization with multiple rescue helicopters and specialist teams on site.

 Dpa cited its reporter at the scene as saying armed officers had entered the building and that sharpshooters had deployed on rooftops.
 A large area around the site was cordoned off.